spe-salvi/accommodation-audit/README.md

 2. **No existing tooling.** Canvas has no built-in accommodation audit report.
 The data needed to verify accommodations lives across several different API endpoints — some of which behave differently for "classic" vs. "new" quizzes.
 3. **Real compliance gaps.** Students were not always receiving the accommodations they were entitled to, and there was no systematic way to catch it before (or after) the fact.

-This tool automates the entire audit: it pulls participant, submission, quiz, and item-level data from Canvas, evaluates each student's accommodation status against the configured settings, and produces a structured audit report that can span a single quiz, a course, or an entire term.
+This tool automates the entire audit: it pulls participant, submission, quiz, and item-level data from Canvas, evaluates each student's accommodation status, and produces a structured Excel report that can span a single quiz, a course, a term, or a single student's full enrollment history.

+---

 ## Architecture